EB-4 Special Immigrants Visa

 How do I qualify?

-All SIJS cases begin with legal representation in state court so that your immigration attorney may obtain a valid juvenile court order issued by a state court in the United States which finds that:
+All SIJS cases begin with legal representation in state court so that your Special Immigrant Juvenile Status Attorney may obtain a valid juvenile court order issued by a state court in the United States which finds that:

 - You are dependent on the court, or in the custody of a state agency or department or an individual or entity appointed by the court;